xsynaptic/sass-named-colors/readme.md

 ## Installation

-Download/clone this repo or install with Bower: `bower install sass-named-colors -D`.
+Download/clone this repo or install with npm (`npm install sass-named-colors --save-dev`) or Bower (`bower install sass-named-colors -D`).
 Import into your project with `@import "sass-named-colors/named-colors"`.

 This library has no dependencies.
 Requirements: Sass 3.3+.